aerogear/datasync-voyager/examples/README.md

 Set of example applications that show how the AeroGear Voyager Server can be used.

+## Prerequisites

+* Ensure the examples can be run by following the [Setting up Your Local Environment](../doc/guides/local-development.md) guide.

 ## Examples

 * [Basic Example Application](./basic) - This typical hello world example shows how to set up Voyager Server.